The Best (t.A.T.u. album)

 The Best (aka t.A.T.u.
-The Best) is a CD set from the Russian group t.A.T.u. featuring hit singles, rare mixes, three previously unreleased tracks, a live concert, music videos and more.
-There are two versions of the set, one with only a CD, and another with a CD and a DVD (sometimes referred to as the "Deluxe Edition").
-In Korea, the Deluxe Edition came with a poster.
-In the U.S., only the CD version was sold, and only in Best Buy stores.
-However, for U.S. online retailers, it was available, and for some by import from Korea.
+The Best) is the first greatest hits album by the Russian group t.A.T.u.
+It was released in September 2006, featuring hit singles, rare mixes, three previously unreleased tracks, a live concert, music videos and more.
+There are two versions of the set, one with only a CD, and another with a CD and a DVD (also referred to as the "Deluxe Edition").

 The Best was t.A.T.u.'s final release with the Universal Music Group label.
 Previously they went through Universal International.

 Release

-The set was released on September 4, 2006, in Korea and Brazil, September 11 in Europe, September 27 in Japan, September 29 in Germany and October 10 in the U.S. It was later releases on the iTunes Store on November 7.
+The set was released on 4 September 2006, in Korea and Brazil, 11 September in Europe, 27 September in Japan, 29 September in Germany and 10 October in the United States.
+It was later releases on the iTunes Store on 7 November.
 There were different releases of the album, including a cassette, compact disc, DVD and vinyl.
+In Korea, the "Deluxe Edition" came with a poster.
+In the U.S., only the CD version was sold, and only in Best Buy stores.
+However, for U.S. online retailers, it was available, and for some by import from Korea.

 Facts and missing songs

-There were a lot of facts, misspelled words and other associated issues with the album.
+There were numerous inaccuracies, misspelled words and other associated issues with the album.

 On the sides there is missing a dot in the t.A.T.u. logo.
-The song "Ya Soshla S Uma" was misspelled on the back cover.
-It was listed as "Ya Soshia S Uma".
-While "Nas Ne Dogonyat" was spelled as "Nas Ne Dagoniat" (although it is a valid transliteration).
+Additionally, the song "Ya Soshla S Uma" was misspelled as "Ya Soshia S Uma" on the back cover.
+Similarly, "Nas Ne Dogonyat" was written as "Nas Ne Dagoniat" (although it is a valid transliteration).
 Both those versions are not the Russian edits.

-The album claims to have 3 unreleased songs, although in actuality, only "Null and Void" was unreleased.
-The other two songs were a remix and the previously released "Divine".
-The album lists "Divine" as an extended edit but it is the same version included as the b-side on the "All About Us" single release.
+The album is marketed as featuring three previously unreleased tracks; however, in reality, only "Null and Void" had not been released prior.
+The other two tracks consist of a remix and the song "Divine", the latter of which had already appeared as a b-side on the "All About Us" single.
+Although the album describes "Divine" as an extended edit, it is identical to the previously released version.

-The album was also going to include the track "Prostye Dvizheniya".
-However, for unknown reasons, it was not included.
+Originally, the track "Prostye Dvizheniya" was intended to be included in the album.
+Nevertheless, for reasons that remain unclear, it was ultimately omitted from the final release.

-GraceNote incorrectly reports the first track name as "Radio" instead of "All About Us" when the CD is listened to in iTunes.
+When played via iTunes, the GraceNote database incorrectly identifies the first track as "Radio" instead of the correct title, "All About Us".

-The cover does not list the videos for "Friend or Foe" or "All About Us (edited version)".
-However, these videos were included on the DVD.
+Additionally, while the album cover does not list the music videos for "Friend or Foe" or the edited version of "All About Us", both are included on the accompanying DVD.